nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### 3 Months Monthly Fee
 The 3 Months Monthly Fees section displays tuition fees for the current month and the past two months.
-Note: The current month and past two months are calculated when the user first opened the application.
+Note: The current month and past two months are calculated when the user first opens the application.
 No other months can be added to this section.

 #### 4.1.2 Tuition
 The Tuition page is split into two views: **Student** and **Session**.